 The division of Berlin during the Cold War was a stark manifestation of the ideological clash between the capitalist West and the communist East.
 The city, physically split by the infamous Berlin Wall, became a microcosm of the broader geopolitical struggle that defined the Cold War era.

-The division of Germany and Berlin was a direct consequence of WW2 and the subsequent Allied occupation.
-The Western Allies, represented by the United States, the United Kingdom and France controlled West Germany and West Berlin, while the Soviet Union governed East Germany and East Berlin.
+The division of Germany and Berlin was a direct consequence of World War II and the subsequent Allied occupation.
+The Western Allies (the United States, the United Kingdom and France) controlled West Germany and West Berlin, while the Soviet Union governed East Germany and East Berlin.

 This meant that West Berlin was an enclave within East Germany, separated from the rest of West Germany, and this allowed the East German government to encircle it with the Berlin Wall from 1961 to 1989.